-I am based out of Nashville, TN, but travel worldwide for weddings, engagements, and brand-specific editorials.
+I am based out of Chattanooga, TN, but travel worldwide for weddings, engagements, and brand-specific editorials.
 I love working hand-in-hand with people to ensure we get the best, most heart-warming, memory-invoking imagery.

 Every single wedding runs perfectly smoothly, without any hold-ups, with no wedding timeline changes, and no late uncles, or bridesmaids who are running behind.